elsasserlab/minute/README.md

 ## Running Minute

+### Standard run

+The simplest way to run `minute` assumes that the demultiplexing is performed the same way across all your FASTQ file pairs.
+So you can simply specify which condition corresponds to each barcode sequence in a `barcodes.tsv` file that has the following columns:

+1. Condition name
+2. Replicate id
+3. Barcode sequence
+4. Genome reference to map it to.

+This standard run makes certain assumptions:

+1. Every FASTQ R1/R2 pair comprises its own scaling group.
+2. All barcodes in `barcodes.tsv` are applied to each FASTQ R1/R2 pair.
+3. The first line in the barcodes file corresponds to the reference condition for every scaling group, pooling the replicates.
+4. Replicates of the same condition are mapped to the same reference.

+#### Steps

+1. Create a barcodes `barcodes.tsv` file describing the barcodes for each condition of your experiment as described below.
+2. Run `minute init myexperiment --reads path/to/fastq --barcodes path/to/barcodes.tsv --input input_name`.
+Note
+that `input_name` must match a FASTQ read pair in your `fastq` directory: `input_name_R1.fastq.gz`, `input_name_R2.fastq.gz`.
+This will create a `myexperiment` directory that contains a `fastq` subdirectory with symlinks to each FASTQ file in `path/to/fastq`, a template `minute.yaml` configuration file and `libraries.tsv`, `groups.tsv` files (for a description of what is in these files, see below).
+3. Edit `minute.yaml` as required.
+References present in `barcodes.tsv` must be specified in it.
+For example, if you specify `hg38` as reference genome, there must be a `hg38` entry in `minute.yaml` with paths to matching bowtie2 indexes and FASTA reference.
+4. Move to your experiment directory and run minute: `cd myexperiment && minute run`.

+Additionally, you may want to run `minute run` with the option `-n` first, which will do a “dry run”, that is, it only shows which steps would be executed and does not actually run them.

+### Custom run

+Alternatively, you can create manually `libraries.tsv` and `groups.tsv` as described below.

 1. Create an empty folder somewhere (called `myexperiment` in the following)
 2. Create a subfolder `fastq` in the `myexperiment` folder
 3. Create symbolic links within the `fastq/` folder that point to your input